opdsbanasya/DSA/functions/Readme.md

     // code
 }
 ```
-if function does not return anything then return_type is void.
+if function does not return anything then `return_type is void`.

 # What is return 0
-meaning of return 0 in c++ programming is the program has been executed successfully without any error.
+meaning of return 0 in c++ programming is the program has been `executed successfully` without any error.

 # Why main function call automatically
-main function is the entry point of the program.
-When we run the program, the operating system automatically calls the main function.
+main function is the `entry point` of the program.
+When we run the program, the `operating system` automatically calls the main function.

 # return 1 vs return -1
 `return 1` means the program has been executed successfully but `return -1` means the program has been executed with some error.

 # Function order
-In C++, the function must be declared before in main function and also before the function call.
+In C++, the function must be `declared` before in `main function` and also before the `function call`.
 Otherwise, the compiler will give an error.
-The function can be defined anywhere.
+The function can be `defined` anywhere.

 # function call stack
 - It is a stack data structure.
 - It is used to store the function call.
-- When a function is called, the function call is pushed into the stack.
+- When a function is called, the function call is `pushed` into the stack.
-- When the function is returned, the function call is pop from the stack.
+- When the function is returned, the function call is `pop` from the stack.

 # Pass by value vs Pass by reference
-pass by value: Value of the actual parameter is copied into the formal parameter.
+**pass by value**: `Value` of the actual parameter is copied into the formal parameter.
-pass by reference: Address of the actual parameter is copied into the formal parameter.
+**pass by reference**: `Address` of the actual parameter is copied into the formal parameter.

 # Parameter vs Argument
 Parameter: The variable in the function declaration is called parameter.